 Every phishing attack will look slightly different.
 A basic phishing attack includes the scammer trying to gather someone’s personal information.
 This can include things such as usernames, passwords, credit card details or birth dates.
 Another type of phishing attack includes convincing the user to click on a link that leads them to a fake webpage and having them enter personal information.
 It was found that 1.4 million of these websites are created on a monthly basis.
 Another tactic that scammers use is tricking the user into downloading and installing malware, or inadvertently installing ransomware.
 A common way to fall victim to a phishing attack is through fake social media accounts and emails that are sent to the user over a longer period of time.
 With time, after continuously receiving information from the same “person” the user starts trusting the attacker and in turn accidentally gives them access to personal information.

-Let’s take a look at what phishing attacks these organizations fell victim to:
+Let’s take a look at what organizations were victims of phishing attacks

 - MacEwan University in Edmonton Alberta, Canada fell victim to a phishing attack in July 2017.
 This attack resulted in a fraudulent transfer of $11.8 million to a bank account that the school believed was a vendor.